dolanmiu/slack-ci-cli/README.md

 # Usage
 1. Get `incoming-webhook` set up on Slack.
 2. Install this plugin with `npm install slack-ci-cli`.
-Do **not** install this globally, as this plugin scans the current project for a git repo.
+You can also install this globally if you wish to use it within a Bitbucket Pipelines or Jenkins build script.
+It will still work.

 You can use this in `package.json` `scripts` or run straight from a command line tool such as `bash`